Splatoon 3, Nintendo's third entry in this quirky, colorful multiplayer shooter franchise, is coming exclusively to Nintendo Switch in September 2022.

 Splatoon 3 release date and platforms

-While an exact release date hasn't been confirmed, we do know that Splatoon 3 (like its predecessors) is a Nintendo exclusive and so will only be available on the Nintendo Switch family of devices, including the original Nintendo Switch, Switch Lite and Switch OLED.
+Unsurprisingly, Splatoon 3 (like its predecessors) is a Nintendo exclusive.
+So, it'll only be available on the Nintendo Switch family of devices, including the original Nintendo Switch, Switch Lite and Switch OLED.

 Splatoon 3 trailers

 In an April 2022 trailer, Nintendo revealed Splatoon 3's September 9 release date and showed off a chunk of fresh Turf War gameplay.
 Check it out for yourself below:

 Salmon Run Next Wave trailer